The Return

 she looked into the distance.
 "Some people think they can outsmart me,

-can outsmart grenade," she said reaching onto her web harness over her
+that can outsmart grenade," she said reaching onto her web harness over

-bikini top and miniskirt and pulled out one of the nearly fist-sized munitions.
+her bikini top and miniskirt and pulled out one of the nearly fist-sized

 "Your English is better